The Impending Crisis of the South: Political impact

 A version of it was published in German translation in 1860.

 With the approach of the 1860 presidential election, to help the Republican Party a Compendium version appeared in July 1859; it was an abridgement that kept the statistics but watered down some of the confrontational rhetoric.
-It was endorsed by 68 Republican members of Congress.
+Sixty-eight Republican members of Congress endorsed it.
 By December 1859, 500 copies a day were being sold.

 This version met with fierce opposition.
-Possession of a copy was treated as criminal offense in most of the South.
+Possession of a copy was treated as a criminal offense in most of the South.
 Distributors of the book were arrested, and three men in Arkansas were hanged for possession of it.

 Congress convened on December 5, 1859.
 The House of Representatives was unable to conduct any business until February 1, 1860, because the body was so divided that it was unable to elect a speaker.
 Helper's book was the only topic.
-During the "ill-spirited and acrimoneous" election campaign, Southerners refused to accept anyone who had helped Helper.
-It is the second-longest such dispute in House history.
+During the "ill-tempered and acrimonious election for Speaker of the House, the second longest in congressional history ... southern politicians refused to accept as Speaker anyone who had supported Helper".
 Another source says it was the longest dispute, with 44 elections for speaker.

-In rebuttal, Louis F. Schade published in 1860 A Book for the "Impending Crisis!"
+In 1860, Louis F. Schade published an 80 page rebuttal, A Book for the "Impending Crisis!"
 Appeal to the Common Sense and Patriotism of the People of the United States.
 "Helperism" Annihilated!
-The "Irrepressible Conflict" and Its Consequences!
-(80 pages).
+The "Irrepressible Conflict" and Its Consequences!.

-Rowan's racism
+Helper's racism

-Although it was mostly ignored by the abolitionists, Helper was a rabid white supremacist.
+Abolitionists mostly ignored the fact that Helper was an adamant white supremacist.
 His goal in writing the book, as he says, was to help Southern whites, not Blacks.
 According to him, Blacks were inferior to whites, and there was no place for them in the United States; after emancipation, they should be removed from the country, he said.
 "A. B. Burdick, the publisher of The Impending Crisis, testified that Helper ... avoided all contacts with Negroes, refusing even to patronize hotels or restaurants which employed Negroes in menial capacities.
-Another man who knew Helper before the war recalled that 'he has always been inflexibly opposed to all the relations and conditions which have kept the two races close together; and this ... was one of the principal grounds of his opposition to slavery."
+Another man who knew Helper before the war recalled that 'he has always been inflexibly opposed to all the relations and conditions which have kept the two races close together, and this ... was one of the principal grounds of his opposition to slavery."